 490v book 2

 It's okay to group edit a series to make the series labeling consistent.
 Holler if you need assistance with that.
-I do try to improve consistency of series labeling when I happen to catch them.
-Hoping that the "top down" capability that OPALS is working on for SLS will make that easier for us.
+We do try to improve consistency of series labeling when we happen to catch them, but that is sometimes difficult across 62 catalogs.